 This final suggestion is not purely for the kids, but rather an inclusion of something that makes life easier visiting the city with kids, and that’s the tourist bus (or Bus Turistic).
 This is a fun and easy way to see the city on the hop-on hop-off bus.
 Staff can help families on and off with pushchairs and strollers.
-The routes are color coded (Red and Blue are the best, don’t bother with the green).
+The routes are color-coded (Red and Blue are the best, don’t bother with the Green).
 The buses stop at all the major attractions.
-Barcelona’s metro is fantastic, but little legs can rest on the bus while still enjoying the sights of the city.
+Barcelona’s metro is fantastic, but little legs can rest on the tourist bus while still enjoying the sights of the city.

 The Best Hotels for Families in Barcelona

-Hotels In Barcelona With Swimming Pools
+Hotels in Barcelona with Swimming Pools

-- Fira Palace Hotel (outdoor pool)
+- InerContinental (outdoor pool)